 To create a PLA, you must first be sure your student is created.
 Next, select that student's name on the 'Students' screen.

-Click the blue plus sign next to 'Present Level Assessments' to see a library of all tests.
-You can scroll to view all tests, or use the 'search' or 'filter by category' option to further refine your view.
+Click 'Assess Student' next to 'Assessment' to see a library of all tests.
+You can scroll to view all tests, or use the 'search' option to further refine your view.

 To view a summary of test results, click the 'Actions' button next to the name of the test and select 'Print.'
-Scroll to the bottom of the test to see a summary of the student's strenghts and needs.
+At the top of the results, you will see the summary of communication strengths and needs.
 Needs are defined as any area where the student scored 3/5 or less.